lrazovic/so_game/README.md

        - the server sends to each connected client the position of the agents around him

-     Client side
-     - the client does the following
+     Client side does the following
      - connects to the server (TCP)
      - requests the map, and gets an ID from the server (TCP)
      - receives udates on the state from the server